nina-prog/sem-biosignals-ecg-feature-processing-api/README.md

 *...TBD...Description about using FAstAPI...*

 # Pipeline Description
+This pipeline is designed to process ECG data from raw signals to HRV features.
+It is implemented as a FastAPI to be used inside an application.
+However, it is also designed to be possibly be used later on in a web application, where the user can upload ECG data and receive the HRV features.

 Short Overview:
 * Input (plus device): *...TBD...*
 * Output: *...TBD...*
-* Input data form: JSON implementing ECGBatch (see below)
+* Input data form: JSON implementing ECGBatch and ECGSample models.
+See [below](#input-data-form) for more details.
-* Output data form: *...TBD...*
+* Output data form: *...TBD...* See [below](#output-data-form) for more details.

 ## Input Data Form
 Examples for the Input are implemented in the code and can be seen when running the api via the /docs user interface.
-However here is an overview of the Input model and its attributes, including their type, constraints and description.
+However, here is an overview of the Input model and its attributes, including their type, constraints and description.

 This code defines two Pydantic input models, ECGSample and ECGBatch, for validating and processing data related to electrocardiogram (ECG) biosignals.